 Wednesday: Airbnb checkout.
 Lunch before hiking Grimes Glen, a water hike with multiple waterfalls.
 Easy hike but require water shoes.
 Drive north to Rochester for early dinner at Sabra Grill.
 Drive west to Niagara Falls.
 Stay at hotel (with kitchenette) on American side of the Falls.
 (Due to the pandemic, the US-Canadian border is not open at the time of this publication, but there is still plenty to see and do on the American side.)

-Maid of the Mist (assuming the boats are not too crowded) is the boat in the Niagara River that takes you into the fist of the falls (as featured on The Office) and access to the viewing tower that overhangs over the Niagara River.
+Maid of the Mist (assuming the boats are not too crowded) is the boat in the Niagara River that takes you into the mist of the falls (as featured on The Office) and access to the viewing tower that overhangs over the Niagara River.
 Expect long lines to purchase tickets.
-Dinner at hotel room.
+Dinner in the hotel room.
 Stroll along Falls for night views.

 Friday: Checkout of hotel.
 Head east to Rochester.
 Grab kosher bagels at Balsam Bagels (only bagels and bread are kosher there).
 Afternoon at the highly rated Strong Museum of Play.
+Kids loved it here!
 Spend Shabbat in Rochester.

 Sunday: Pastries from Malek’s Bakery (the cannolis come highly recommended) before we leave Rochester.
 Head southeast towards Ithaca.
 Optional stops along the way: Hiking / biking* along Erie Canal in Pittsford (Rochester suburb), Checking out historical Seneca Falls (also along the Erie Canal), and/or Grisamore Farms for Blueberry picking near Ithaca.
 Sleep in Airbnb between Downtown Ithaca and Cornell University.